cainiaomq/Med-CogVLM/README.md

   3. Instruction fine-tuning on **SLAKE**;
   4. Final reinforcement learning (**GRPO**) training on **OmniMedVQA**.
 + The goal is to enhance the model’s **visual dependency** in medical tasks, reducing reliance on text-only priors.
+The model parameters have been made public in [Med-CogVLM](https://huggingface.co/greedno/Med-CogVLM)

 ## Minimum Configuration